ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 1. Go to **Run** > **Add Configuration...**.

+1. Select **Arm Embedded Debug** in the drop-down list that opens at the top of the window.

 1. A `launch.json` file opens.

-1. In the drop-down list that opens after `"configurations"`, select **Arm: Embedded Debug**.

 Some default configuration displays:

         ``{
             "configurations": [
                 {
-                    "name": "Embedded Debug",
+                    "name": "Arm Embedded Debug",
                     "type": "embedded-debug",
                     "request": "launch",
                     "serialNumber": "${command:device-manager.getSerialNumber}",